 Another pervading influence is John Williamson, a country singer who, like Shannon, grew up on a farm.
 “You can hear it in his lyrics,” Shannon enthuses.
 “You know he had to be living that life, or he wouldn’t have known those intricacies.
 And Barnesy, he plays for the love of it.
 When you’re playing a pub in Bonnie Doon, as we did on tour together last year, you’re not counting the mansions you’re going to buy.”

-Shannon still to this day will busk in the street with his brothers when the urge takes them, determined to keep that grassroots joy alive.
+Shannon still to this day will busk in the street with his brothers when the urge takes them, well out of the way of the paparazzi, determined to keep that grassroots joy alive.
 “I tell it straight up and down when I’m writing songs,” he says.
 “I’m not the sort of person who’ll write something that means 15 things to 15 different people.
 Music’s about making you feel something, and even more importantly, making you feel that someone else out there feels the same way.”

 How to book Shannon Noll